rwbl/domoticz-plugin-indoor-air-quality-monitor/README.md

 * **Hue Light(s)**: Switch  ON | OFF depending Ambient Light Lux below or above threshold (iaqm_ambient_light_control.lua).

 ## Hints
-* Indoor Air Quality Station: taking the power off and on again, update the IAQM hardware in Domoticz to init the Tinkerforge Building Blocks.
+* **Indoor Air Quality Station**: taking the power off and on again, update the IAQM hardware in Domoticz to init the Tinkerforge Building Blocks.
-* RGB LED: Turn Off by setting the brightness to 0 (in Domoticz Web-UI Setup > Hardware).
+* **RGB LED**: Turn Off by setting the brightness to 0 (in Domoticz Web-UI Setup > Hardware).

 ## ToDo
 See TODO.md